Nov 12, 2024

 A nasty aftertaste for Nasty Nas

 When Nas finally released his album Illmatic, the 19th of April 94, 2Pac has had to change his projects (three times) and was announcing his new R U Still Down (Original album) for the following summer.
-It is an instant classic acclaimed by the whole Hip-Hop community, East to West.
-But five months later in September, while 2Pac again had to change his solo album plans for his group's first album Thug Life : Volume 1, The Notorious B.I.G. released his first album Ready To Die, also acclaimed but the whole community, also with a picture of the rapper as a baby in the front cover, also with amazing stories told about the hood, but with a much greater commercial success...
+Illmatic is an instant classic acclaimed by the whole Hip-Hop community, East to West.
+But five months later in September, while 2Pac again had to change his solo album plans for his group's first album Thug Life : Volume 1, The Notorious B.I.G. released his first album Ready To Die, also acclaimed by the whole community, also with a picture of the rapper as a child in the front cover, also with amazing stories told about the hood, but with a much greater commercial success...

 At the end of the year of 94, Nas was the admiration of the critics, B.I.G. was the king of New York and 2Pac was going to prison...
 In March of 1995, 2Pac's new solo Me Against The World was finally released, exploding the chart whilst he was behind bars...